Our Noise service operates Monday-Friday 9am-5pm and during Night time hours on Thursday-Sunday evenings only, from 8.30pm-3.30am.

 In either instance, please call our service on 020 7364 5007.

 Bank holiday out of hours service

-The council will be providing an out of hours noise patrol service on the following Public Holidays this spring and summer:
+The council will provide an out of hours noise patrol service on the 2018 Public Holiday only

 If your call relates to public disorder issue in the street you should continue to use the Metropolitan Police Service on 101